ajhenley/gitbook/cant_get_enough_of_program_design,_pseudocode_and_algorithms.md

-####1.Receive 15 Fahrenheit temperatures and convert to Celsius (DOWHILE)
+####1.Receive 15 measurements (DOWHILE)
-Every day, a weather station receives 15 temperatures expressed in degrees Fahrenheit.&nbsp;A program is to be written that will accept each Fahrenheit temperature, convert it to&nbsp;Celsius and display the converted temperature to the screen.
-After 15 temperatures have been processed, the words &lsquo;All temperatures processed&rsquo; are to be displayed on the screen.
+Every day, a researcher receives 15 measurements.
+He needs a program written that will accept each measurement and convert it to it's metric equivalent.
+The result shall display on the monitor.
+After all 15 measurements are entered, the words "All measurements processed" shall be displayed on the screen.

 ####2.
-Read15 Fahrenheit temperatures and convert to Celsius (REPEAT...UNTIL)
+Read 15 measurements (REPEAT...UNTIL)

 ####3.
-Read 15 Fahrenheit temperatures and convert to Celsius (Counted repetition)
+Read 15 measurements (Counted repetition)